nhaney90/gis-applications/JavaScript/creating-coverage-area-from-points-TypeScript/README.md

 	let area = geometryEngine.geodesicArea(buffer as Polygon, "acres").toFixed(2);
 ```

-Now we can calculated how much of the field was covered and how much fertilizer was wasted.
+Now we can calculate how much of the field was covered and how much fertilizer was wasted.
 To do this we loop through the array of coverage buffers.
 To find the area sprayed outside the field use the difference operation on the buffer geometry with the field geometry as the subtractor.
 The geodesicArea method is used to calculate how many acres outside the field were sprayed.
 The area of the field covered can then be calculated by subtracting the difference of the buffered area and the wasted area from the area of the field.

 ```javascript
 function findTotalAreaCovered(fields:GraphicsLayer,buffers:Array<Graphic>) {